Erik Hoel

-Erik Hoel is an American neuroscientist, neurophilosopher and fiction writer.
+Erik Hoel is an American neuroscientist, neurophilosopher, and fiction writer.
 His main areas of research are the study and philosophy of consciousness, cognition, biological function of dreams, and mathematical theories of emergence.
 He is noted for using information theory and causal analysis to develop mathematical models to explore and understand the basis of consciousness and dreams.
-Hoel holds a PhD degree in neuroscience from the University of Wisconsin–Madison, and in 2018 was recipient of Forbes 30 Under 30 – Science.
-He is currently working as a research assistant professor at Tufts University.
+Hoel holds a PhD in neuroscience from the University of Wisconsin–Madison and in 2018 was recipient of the Forbes 30 Under 30 – Science award.

+Career

-Research career
+Research

-Hoel was previously a postdoctoral researcher in the lab of Rafael Yuste at Columbia University, and a visiting fellow at the Institute for Advanced Study in Princeton.
+Hoel was previously a postdoctoral researcher in the lab of Rafael Yuste at Columbia University and a visiting fellow at the Institute for Advanced Study in Princeton.
 He is known for the idea of "causal emergence", a formal theory about how macroscales of systems can have stronger causal relationships than their underlying microscale.
 He has also developed the overfitted brain hypothesis, on how dreams evolved as a way to prevent overfitting during learning.

-Writing career
+Writing

-Erik also writes essays that have been published in The Atlantic, The Baffler, among others.
-Andre Dubus III tutored Hoel on writing when he was 13.
+The novelist Andre Dubus III tutored Hoel on writing when he was 13.

-Hoel writes on substack, his blog is called The Intrinsic Perspective.
+Hoel has published essays in The Atlantic and The Baffler, among others.